Members of the Outer Circle wish to support those living in the shadows of others, and to maintain freedom no matter the cost.

 Betting on these fights is both allowed and encouraged, with a cut of the funds going to the prize pool for the winner.

 Occasionally, Orri'Raih'Rah will attempt to turn deceased fighters into luto, though why they do this and what criteria they follow for their choice is unclear.

 - Lu'Nim - (Knowledgeable of the Other) - A title only held by the highest ranked.
-Currently, this consists of Orri'Raih'Rah itself. - [Founder]
+Currently, this consists of Orri'Raih'Rah itself and Wake, its partner. - [Founder]

 - Los'Rii - (Handler of the Novice) - Gamemasters.
 Those trusted enough to help run the tourneys.
-They will often be in charge of things behind the scenes, including but not limited to working as bookmakers and assisting fighters. - [Leader]
+They will often be in charge of things behind the scenes, including but not limited to working as bookmakers and assisting fighters.
+The current champion, Varrick, is also this rank. - [Leader]

 - Sen'Reu - (Aged in Fire) - Higher ranking fighters.
-They typically are frequent winners in normal fights or those who have survived the more random tourneys. - [Vetern]
+They typically are frequent winners in normal fights or those who have survived the more random tourneys. - [Veteran]

 - Rii'Tul - (Child of Dirt) - Low ranking and new fighters.
 This tends to apply to fighters who have only won a few matches or those who tend to lose often. - [Member]

 - Nimmo'Ellei - (Unnamed Wanderer) - Used to refer to the lowest ranked, these tend to be watchers, new fighters who haven't gained renown, or others of similarly low involvement. - [Initiate]

 Titles are retained even after inactivity in the circle.